 A drug screen is required for all students upon admission to the nursing program.
 It is the students' responsibility to pay for this test.
 Due to requirements mandated by our clinical facilities throughout San Bernardino and Riverside Counties, all students in the BSN program will be required to have a CLEAR DRUG SCREEN TEST COMPLETED BEFORE THE START OF THE NURSING PROGRAM.
 The Nursing Department uses a designated vendor to perform the drug screen test and maintain the records.
 Students are responsible for paying for getting this information to the DON by the due date.
 If a student has not obtained a "clear" drug screen test by the due date, the student will not be able to participate in the Nursing program.
 There will be NO EXCEPTIONS TO FULFILLING THIS MANDATORY REQUIREMENT.
-If a student does not obtain a "clear" drug screen test, the student needs to report to the Department Chair/Undergraduate Program Director immediately.
-A decision whether the student may remain in the program will be made.
+If a student does not obtain a "clear" drug screen test, the student may remain in the program will be made.
 A Nursing student who cannot participate in required clinical experiences according to the established curriculum due to adverse information in his/her drug screen test report will be informed of this situation prior to being administratively dropped from the program.

-Students may be required to a random drug testing any time during the program.
-CSUSB contracts with clinical agencies, and retain the right, to perform drug screen testing of CSUSB
+Students may be required to do random drug testing any time during the program.

-Nursing students "for cause".
+CSUSB contracts with clinical agencies, and retains the right to perform drug screen testing of CSUSB Nursing students "for cause".
 A nursing student should comply with any clinical agency requests for random drug screening.
 The student should immediately notify his/her clinical faculty.
 If adverse information is found on the results of the drug screen, the student will be immediately removed from the clinical agency.
 The student must report to the Department Chair/Undergraduate Program Director of the CSUSB DON within 24 hours.